 - create more happy customers under their leadership.

-We’ve got to be mindful of their stepping stones to success.
+We’ve got to be mindful of the stepping stones to their success.
 And make sure our conversation underscores how they can look good in front of their team and their boss.
 It’s because the decision to buy a new product or service is a deeply personal choice.
 Prospects must realize that you are invested in their success.